DennisMMugambi/Apache-AGE-Test/Q2README.md

 - Directly follows the recurrence relation.
 #### Disadvantages:
 - Inefficient for large values of 'n' due to redundant recursive function calls.
-- May lead to stack overflow for large values of 'n'.
+- May lead to stack overflow for large values of 'n' i.e "Program tries to access more memory in stack than has been allocated".

 ### 3. Memoization Approach:
 #### Advantages: